Course Feedback by Students

 - the Quality Assurance Office (part of DOWA) coordinates the course feedback proceedings;

-- the faculties’ Quality Assurance Units (Dutch: Cel Kwaliteit Onderwijs - CKO) organize the course feedback for their specific choice of course units.
-A number of course units is reviewed every semester, taking care that every course unit has been surveyed on a three-yearly basis;
+- the faculties’ Quality Assurance Units (in Dutch: Cel Kwaliteit Onderwijs - CKO) organize the course feedback for their specific choice of course units.
+A number of course units is reviewed every term, taking care that every course unit has been surveyed on a three-yearly basis;

 - students complete a question set for every lecturer/course unit combination.
 They receive an e-mail generated by OASIS from the moment the question sets are available.
 Under the heading ‘course evaluations’, OASIS provides them with an overview of the course units that need reviewing.
 All surveys are anonymous;

 - after an automatic processing of the results, the individual lecturer will be notified that his/her report(s) are available for consultation under the heading ‘Course Evaluations’ in OASIS;

 - from that moment, the faculty’s Director of Studies has access to each lecturer’s report(s) as well;